yyojo/systemverilog/README.md

 ```

 ### New Type Declaration Regions
+New Type Declaration Regions are spaces used to share parameters, data, type, task, function, sequence, property and checker declaration among multiple SV modules interfaces, programs and checkers
 * You can declare ports of user-defined types, but you mush declare types before you use them
 * SystemVerilog has two new name spaces - packages and Compliation Unit Scope (CUS) (to be avoided)